michelmbem/AddyScript/docs/innerfunc.md

 * `string chr(int ascii)` : gets the unicode character corresponding to the given code.
 The returned value is of type string.
 * `int ord(string char)` : gets the unicode code of the first character of the given string.
 In fact, the string must be one character long.
-* `string pack(string fmt, ..values)` : packs several values in a binary string: a way to create structured data items in preparation for a call to a .Net method or a native function that expects a structured argument.
+* `blob pack(string fmt, ..values)` : packs several values in a binary string (a **blob**): a way to create structured data items in preparation for a call to a .Net method or a native function that expects a structured argument.
-* `list unpack(string fmt)` : unpacks the combined values ​​into a binary string following the given format.
+* `list unpack(string fmt, blob structure)` : unpacks the combined values ​​into a binary string following the given format.

 ### Math functions